Before & After: The Effect of EU's 2022 Code of Practice on Disinformation: Regulation Impact

 \section{Regulation Impact}

 We set out to explore if the Strengthened Code of Practice on Disinformation has had a meaningful impact on the monetization of misinformation content.
 We expect that the ecosystem will be improving because multiple signatories have committed to cutting the advertising revenue of disinformation spreaders~\cite{codeOfPractice}.
-Inspired by previous work~\cite{papadogiannakis2023funds}, we study how the direct business relationships among misinformation websites and ad networks have evolved over time.
+Inspired by prior work~\cite{papadogiannakis2023funds}, we study how direct business relationships of misinformation websites with ad networks have evolved over time.

 We utilize the dataset of \adstxt and \sellersjson files described in Section~\ref{sec:dataset}, as well as the one collected in~\cite{papadogiannakis2023funds} for news websites in December 2021.
 Arguably, publishers of fake news content could easily lie in their \adstxt files~\cite{papadogiannakis2023pooling,vekaria2023inventory}.
 To discover the actual business relationships, we focus on information coming from both the publishers and the ad systems.
 That is, we cross-reference the claims that publishers make in their \adstxt files with those of trustworthy ad networks in \sellersjson files.
 We argue that since these are conflicting sides of the same coin, the intersection of their claims is the ground truth.
 For each distinct DIRECT \adstxt entry, we review whether the respective publisher ID is also disclosed by the respective ad network.
 For instance, if \emph{examplefakenews.com} has the entry \texttt{adnetwork.com, 12345, DIRECT} in its \adstxt file, we confirm that \emph{adnetwork.com} also discloses the identifier 12345 in its \sellersjson file.
 Again, we focus only on \adstxt records labeled as \texttt{DIRECT} because they indicate a direct business contract between the misinformation publisher and the advertising system.
 First, we study the behavior of the top ad networks and how their business relationships with misinformation websites have evolved over a period of 2 years.
 We focus on the intersection of these datasets and find that there exist 461 misinformation websites with an \adstxt file in both datasets and with at least one business relationship also disclosed by the respective ad network.
 We plot our findings in Figure~\ref{fig:HistoricAdsTxtBusinessRelationships}.